ATX-Solutions/live-photo-submissions/README.md

 -   `?w=VALUE` width
 -   `?h=VALUE` height
 -   even more options can be passed depending on the use case (example: aspect ratio enabled/disabled)

+# Mocks

+I used the https://www.pexels.com/ API to store locally 80 images. https://github.com/ATX-Solutions/photos

+In order to show the SSE approach I created a repo with the SSE implementation in php. https://github.com/ATX-Solutions/photos-sse

+The SSE implementation is quite simple.
+It randomnly selects an image from those 80 images.
+Once in a 10 events, it also sends an error response (`APIError` interface).

+There is also a function defined in the frontend repo `mockFetch` to mock a request to the `Core API`.
+Since the pexels API provided the `/photo/:id` endpoinnt I decided to use that one instead of a mocked endpoint in order save some time.
+The `mockFetch` function is used only for the endpoint `/photo/:id?w=VALUE`.